rajeakshay/WebDevelopment/README.md

 This project is released under MIT License.
 You are free to modify, distribute, copy or sublicense this project.
 For the full text of the license, see [LICENSE.md](https://github.com/rajeakshay/WebDevelopment/blob/master/LICENSE.md).

 # Acknowledgements
-For the base template of this repository which is designed specifically for CS5610, visit Prof. Annunziato's repository named [web-dev-template](https://github.com/jannunzi/web-dev-template).
+Prof. Annunziato's [web-dev-template](https://github.com/jannunzi/web-dev-template), which is designed specifically for CS5610, provided the base template of this repository.

-Custom version of Node.js (v4.4.4 LTS) has been installed on RedHat's Openshift PaaS using configuration code sourced from ramr's excellent work [here](https://github.com/ramr/nodejs-custom-version-openshift).
+Configuration code sourced from ramr's excellent work [here](https://github.com/ramr/nodejs-custom-version-openshift), provided the base for installing custom version of Node.js (v4.4.4 LTS) on RedHat's Openshift PaaS.
 (See [.openshift](https://github.com/rajeakshay/WebDevelopment/tree/master/.openshift) directory)

-Custom cartridge with latest version of MongoDB Community Edition has been installed on RedHat's Openshift PaaS using icflorescu's [openshift-cartridge-mongodb](https://github.com/icflorescu/openshift-cartridge-mongodb).
+Cartridge with the latest version of MongoDB Community Edition was installed on RedHat's Openshift PaaS thanks to icflorescu's [openshift-cartridge-mongodb](https://github.com/icflorescu/openshift-cartridge-mongodb).